NikkiCooper/pyVid2/README.md

 ![Playback status bar](./assets/Playback.jpg)

-As shown in the above illustration,  when the playback speed is anything other than [1X], the playback duration at that speed is also displayed to the left of the -->.
+As shown in the above illustration,  when the playback speed is anything other than [1X], the playback duration at that speed is also displayed to the right of the -->.